 The range of commercial situations in which a legal dispute may arise is vast.
-Equally there are a range of commercial decisions which need to be made when legal disputes do arise.
+Equally, there is a range of commercial decisions that need to be made when legal disputes arise.
 Not least of these is funding.

-The following deals with some of the factors that need to be considered when faced with a legal dispute and suggests ways in which an action can ultimately be funded.
+The following article deals with some of the factors to consider when faced with a legal dispute.
+Plus, we suggest ways to fund action if required.

 The table below sets out the typical costs of bringing a relatively small and straightforward dispute in the High Court.
 The actions set out are those that nearly always occur in litigation taken through to trial.
-However, there may be other actions and evidence (such as expert evidence) which will incur addtional costs.
-Further the figures are estimates and are not meant to be a definitive guide:
+However, other actions and evidence (such as expert witnesses) may incur additional costs.
+Further, the figures are estimates and are not meant as a definitive guide:

-Obtaining all facts and formulating best approach to achieve settlement.
+Obtaining all facts and formulating the best approach to achieve settlement: £500 to £1000

 Issue of proceedings